 - The ‘cheat sheet’ system of food and activity recommendations needs to be expanded.
 We got an amazing guide for Copacabana to begin with – listing amazing food and drink recommendations with special discounts and including a map!
 But then we didn’t get anything like this for any other cities.
 It’s not a big deal but the first guide was seriously amazing and we used it like a Bible so would be cool to have this consistent across all destinations!

 - You only get the aforementioned Neck Pillows in Cuzco.
-Would have been awesome if we had from La Paz in the beginning (or Lima going the other way).
+Would have been awesome if we had from La Paz at the beginning (or Lima going the other way).

 - That they stop in Lima!
-Yes, my biggest complaint would be that their network doesn’t go further and allow you to use Peru Hop to cover the entire South America by bus.
-They are just so easy and convenient that when it ends you won’t be happy slumming it in regular buses, trudging all over town to find random bus stations and getting stuck with over-crowded buses and crying babies.
+Yes, my biggest complaint would be that their network doesn’t go further and allow you to use Peru Hop to cover entire South America by bus.
+They are just so easy and convenient that when it ends you won’t be happily slumming it in regular buses, trudging all over town to find random bus stations and getting stuck with over-crowded buses and crying babies.
 But they are still only a few years old, so maybe we will see an expansion in the future!

 Peru Hop / Bolivia Hop Review: Is it Worth It?